Sam Houston

-Houston settled in Texas in 1832.
-After the Battle of Gonzales, he helped organize Texas's provisional government and was selected as the top-ranking official in the Texian Army.
-He led the Texian Army to victory at the Battle of San Jacinto, the decisive battle in Texas's war for independence against Mexico.
+In 1832, Houston settled in Mexican Texas, amidst rising tensions between U.S. immigrants and the Centralist government of Mexico.
+After the 1835 Battle of Gonzales, he became prominent in Texas's revolutionary government and the Texian Army, which he led in the decisive 1836 victory at San Jacinto.
 After the war, Houston won the 1836 Texan presidential election.
 He left office due to term limits in 1838, but won another term in the 1841 Texas presidential election.
-Houston played a key role in the annexation of Texas by the United States in 1845 and, in 1846, was elected to represent Texas in the United States Senate.
-He joined the Democratic Party and supported President James K. Polk's prosecution of the Mexican–American War.
+Houston supported the U.S. annexation of Texas, which finally took place in 1845.
+In 1846, he was elected to represent Texas in the U.S. Senate.
+He joined the Democratic Party and supported President James K. Polk's Mexican–American War, sparked by the annexation and resulting in the Mexican Cession of further vast territory which would become the Southwestern United States.

-His Senate record was marked by his unionism and opposition to radicals from both the North and South.
-He voted for the Compromise of 1850, which settled many of the residual territorial issues from the Mexican–American War and the annexation of Texas.
-Houston owned slaves throughout his life.
-He voted against the Kansas–Nebraska Act of 1854, as he believed it would lead to increased sectional tensions over slavery, and his opposition to that act led him to later leave the Democratic Party.
-He was an unsuccessful candidate for the presidential nomination of the American Party in the 1856 presidential election, as well as for the Constitutional Union Party in the 1860 presidential election.
-In 1859, Houston won the election for governor of Texas.
-In this role, he opposed secession, and unsuccessfully sought to keep Texas out of the Confederate States of America.
-He was forced out of office in 1861, and died two years later in 1863.
-Houston's name has been honored in numerous ways, and he is the eponym of the city of Houston, the fourth-most-populous city in the United States.
+Despite remaining a slave-owner, Houston's Senate record was marked by his unionism and opposition to radicals from both the North and South.
+He voted for the Compromise of 1850, which settled disputes concerning the lands taken from Mexico, but against the Kansas–Nebraska Act of 1854, which he believed would increase tensions over slavery, later leaving the Democratic Party over the act.
+He unsuccessfully contested the presidential nomination of the American Party in the 1856 presidential election and of the Constitutional Union Party in the 1860 presidential election.
+In 1859, Houston was elected governor of Texas.
+In this role, he opposed Southern secession, and unsuccessfully sought to keep Texas out of the Confederate States of America at the start of the U.S. Civil War.
+He was forced out of office in 1861, and died in 1863.
+His name has been honored in numerous ways, and he is the eponym of Houston, the fourth-most-populous city in the United States.